conan-io/conan-io.github.io/_posts/2025-11-01-From-Zero-to-Package-in-Seconds-the-new-Conan-MCP.markdown

 {% endhighlight %}

 ## What is next?
-Despite its capabilities, Conan MCP is currently in an early stage and does not yet support 100% of Conan's functionalities.
+Conan MCP is still in an early stage, with a strong focus on the most critical developer workflows, and we are gradually expanding support for more Conan features.
+We would love to hear your feedback about what you are missing or which workflows you would like to see supported next.

-We have prioritized the features most critical for the developer workflow: powerful **package search** and filtering, seamless **project creation** and dependency installation, profile checking, and the most essential: **vulnerability and license scanning**.
+We have prioritized the features most critical for the developer workflow: powerful **package search** and filtering, seamless **project creation** and dependency installation, profile checking, and the most essential: **vulnerability scanning and license listing**.

 We would love to hear your ideas.
 Feel free to share your thoughts in our [repository](https://github.com/conan-io/conan-mcp)!
 If you have any suggestions for new features you would like to see addressed by the Conan MCP, or even if you wish to